turnerlabs/cstore/README.md

 │           └── fargate.yml
 │           └── docker-compose.yml
 ```
-The `cstore.yml` catalog and hidden `.cstore` ghost files reference the stored `*.env` files.
+The `cstore.yml` [catalog](docs/CATALOG.md) and hidden `.cstore` ghost files reference the stored `*.env` files.
 Secrets no longer need to be checked into source control.

-When the repository has been cloned or the project shared, running `$ cstore pull` in the same directory as the `cstore.yml` catalog file or any of the `.cstore` ghost files will locate, download, and decrypt the configuration files to their respective original location restoring the project's environment configuration.
+When the repository has been cloned or the project shared, running `$ cstore pull` in the same directory as the `cstore.yml` [catalog](docs/CATALOG.md) or any of the `.cstore` ghost files will locate, download, and decrypt the configuration files to their respective original location restoring the project's environment configuration.

 Example: `cstore.yml`
 ```yml